Certificate management

 Modifying a certificate

-If you want to modify or add a User IDs or update expiration dates, you have to use the corresponding key instead.
-User ids and metadata like expiration dates are (self)signed by the primary key and the necessary secret key material is not part of a certificate.
+To modify or add a User ID, or update expiration dates, you must use the corresponding key instead.
+User IDs and metadata like expiration dates are (self)signed by the primary key, and the necessary secret key material is not part of a certificate.

-After modifying your key, you have to export the certificate again.
-It will now contain the modifications applied to the key and can be published in the usual way.
+After the key is modified, the certificate must be exported again; It will then contain the modifications applied to the key, and can be published in the usual way.

-Along the same line, certificates cannot be revoked, this also has to be done using the key.
+Along the same lines, certificates cannot be revoked using a User ID alone; this must also be done using the key.

-There are ways to modify a certificate, for instance by adding a certification - but these modifications will not be self signed.
-The self signature is used to show that the signed component in a certificate is aligned with the intention of the keyholder.
+There are ways to modify a certificate—for instance, by adding a certification—but these modifications will not be self-signed.
+This self-signature is used to show that the signed component in a certificate is aligned with the intent of the keyholder.